zaedaamrin/e-motion-cornell/design/design-journey.md

 ### User Testing Tasks (Final Submission)
 > Plan out your user testing tasks before doing your user testing.
 These must be actual user testing tasks. **Tasks are not questions!**

 1. You are friends with a member of E.Motion and have heard a lot about the club's famous dance covers from them.
-Now curious, you want to see one of these covers for yourself.
-Find a video of one of their covers on the website to watch.
+Now curious, you want to see one of these covers/performances for yourself.
+Find a video of one of their performances on the website to watch.

 2. You are a Cornell student who has previously heard of E.Motion and recently heard that they are having a showcase.
 You are excited to see them perform live, but don't know any details.
 Find out when and where they will be performing.